ats4u/AlignKwds/README.md

 * Define more pairs if you often align JSON, Lisp, or LaTeX code.
 * For debugging, we can add a `:AlignRFCDebug` helper to show how a line splits into PBS/NPBS.

----

-✅ That’s the **User Manual** version — practical, option-focused, with examples.

-Do you want me to also write a **cheat sheet** (like a one-page quick reference with the most useful command variants)?